plukkie/ztdserver/README.md

 6. check service up with: docker-compose ps

 # problems
-- if your ubuntu vm has more then one active interface, the ip-address can not be determined automatically for the www server.
-Add the ip-address manually after installation in the script /tftpboot/ztd/ztd.sh, on the variable ZTD_SERVER_IP= Also, the subnet could be misconfigured in the /etc/dhcp/dhcpd.conf.
+- if your ubuntu vm has more then one active interface, it could be that the ip-address
+  can not be determined automatically for the www server.
+Please then add the ip-address
+  manually after installation.
+Edit script /tftpboot/ztd/ztd.sh and set the variable ZTD_SERVER_IP=<ip address of server interface>
+  Also, the subnet could be misconfigured in the /etc/dhcp/dhcpd.conf.
   Edit the dhcp file and restart container: docker-compose restart ztd-dhcpd